Thank you to all who participated in the 2023 Culture Days programming. See you in 2024!

 Running September 22 until October 15, 2023, Culture Days events and activities promise to deliver three glorious weeks of colour, creativity and community.
 Follow @creativebarrie on Instagram and Facebook for updates!

-Culture Days programming is accessible and free, taking place in person, online, and through self-guided exploration.
-There is still opportunity for interested artists and businesses to participate in Culture Days.
-Please email the cultural development officer, Amanda Dyke, at Amanda.Dyke@barrie.ca.
+Culture Days programming is accessible and free, takes place in person, online, and through self-guided exploration.

 Brightening Barriers is a temporary public art project that brings original works by local and regional artists to patios throughout the downtown.
 Take a self-guided tour to view them all or take your kids on a scavenger hunt!
 The exhibition ends on September 29.